 However, if you ever find that many or even most of the cups you get from a certain manufacturer tear or explode, it may be time to buy from someone else.
 Buyers often complain that customer service isn’t great about replacing defective K-cups, so it’s much simpler to avoid them as much as possible.

 If ethical sourcing is important to you, you’ll be happy to know that Keurig works with manufacturers that feel the same way.
 Companies like Green Mountain make a point of paying their employees fairly.
 They also work hard to be environmentally conscious in their manufacturing process.

 If you want to be sure that the company you buy from engages in these practices, it’s usually as simple as reading the label on the packaging.

 Our Keurig K-cup coffee pod reviews are now finished, and the time to decide has arrived.
-Of course, the taste is subjective, and you’ll ultimately settle on the cups that best suit your palate.
+Of course, the taste is subjective, and you’ll ultimately settle on the best K-cups for your taste.

 However, if you feel lost, there are a couple of picks featured that should have broad appeal.
 For instance, if you want a well-rounded light roast that’s smooth but bold, go with our top choice, the Green Mountain Coffee Roasters Breakfast Blend.

 On the other hand, if you want a great dark roast, our runner-up choice, the Death Wish Coffee K-Cup Pods, will probably be more to your liking.

 Of course, all the coffees on our list are delicious in our own way.
 As you continue along your journey with the Keurig, you’ll likely try many different coffees.
 Hopefully, this list serves as a good way to start your collection of K-cups!